 If you have any further questions on “data protection at Biotest” or if you want to assert your rights, you can contact our Data Protection Officer at the following postal address:

-This Data Privacy Notice was last updated in May 2018.
-We may make changes to or amend this Notice as required to reflect any changes to the way in which we use your personal data or changing legal requirements.
+This Data Privacy Notice was last updated in November 2019.
+We may make changes to or amend this Data Protection Notice as required to reflect any changes to the way in which we use your personal data or changing legal requirements.
 So you may wish to check for changes from time to time or when you provide us with personal information.
-Changes to the Data Protection Notice will apply from the date they are posted on our website.
+Changes will apply from the date they are posted on our website.

 MEMO FOR SHAREHOLDERS OF BIOTEST AG